-- Describe how your evolving self-awareness as a cultural being impacts your work with clients. - Describe your understanding of cultural concepts (both within group and between group aspects) and how you apply this knowledge to your assessment and interventions. - Describe a plan to further develop multicultural competence and its application to assessment and interventions. - The case presentation should provide information on how cultural components were integrated into your case conceptualization, treatment plan, and how these cultural issues informed your selection of culturally-informed techniques practiced in therapy sessions.
+- · Describe how your evolving self-awareness as a cultural being impacts your work with clients. - Describe your understanding of cultural concepts (both within group and between group aspects) and how you apply this knowledge to your assessment and interventions. - · Describe a plan to further develop multicultural competence and its application to assessment and interventions. - The case presentation should provide information on how cultural components were integrated into your case conceptualization, treatment plan, and how these cultural issues informed your selection of culturally-informed techniques practiced in therapy sessions.

-Below Expected Developmental Level of Competency Meets Developmental Level of Competency Exceeds Developmental Level of Competency An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
-Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service. - Positionality statement demonstrates The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
+Below the Minimum Level of Achievement Meets Minimal Level of Achievement Exceeds Minimal Level of Achievement Elements associated with this competency: An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
+Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service.
+The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
 This includes the ability apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
 Also included is the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.
-Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their professional work.
+Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups and apply this approach effectively in their professional work.